-As you go on with your interview preparation, here are interview questions you can choose from.
+As you go on with your interview preparation, here are great questions to ask in an interview.

-When asking about the job or position, the number one rule is to never ask an obvious question or one that was already discussed in the course of the interview.
-If you ask something that was already covered in the interview, the hiring managers will not take you seriously.
+When asking about the job, the number one rule is to never ask an obvious question or one that was already discussed in the course of the interview.
+If you ask something that was already covered in the interview, the employer will not take you seriously.
 So, think about something extra you would want to know about the position that was not in the description or not mentioned during the interview.

-Good questions to ask about the position would be;
+Good interview questions about the position would be;

 - Can you tell me how exactly this position became vacant?
 Asking this question will help portray you as confident with your potential employers, especially if they had any doubts about you earlier.

 - What exactly would be expected of me if I were hired in this position?
-The upside of asking this question to ascertain that you will not come to any surprises once hired.
+The upside of asking this question is to ascertain that you will not come to any surprises once hired.
 An advertisement for a position only tells so much and sometimes does not really cover everything you will be required to do.
-This question helps you make sure.

 2. Questions about the Company or Organization

-Another area you could query the interviewers on is the organization.
+Another area you could ask creative questions in the interview is about the organization.
 This helps you identify with the company culture before deciding if it is the right working environment for you.
-So here are questions you can ask about the company.
+Here are unique interview questions to ask employer:

-- What would you say is the greatest value for organization Y and how will my role help in realizing this?
+- What would you say is the greatest value for this organization and how will my role help in realizing this?
 Everyone has something they believe in when it comes to what they can do and what they can’t.
-This question will help you determine if the values of the company matches with yours.
+This question will help you determine if the values of the company match yours.

 - Can you tell me how this organization measures performance?
 Every role has its expectations and what you are expected to have done over a certain period of time.
 So, if they have not mentioned this so far, take the time and ask about how success is measured.
 Most employees struggle in their roles when management gets it wrong with measuring performance.